 About Harry Turtledove

-Harry Turtledove is the award-winning author of the alternate-history works The Man with the Iron Heart, The Guns of the South, and How Few Remain (winner of the Sidewise Award for Best Novel); the War That Came Early novels: Hitler’s… More about Harry Turtledove
+Harry Turtledove is the award-winning author of the alternate-history works The Man with the Iron Heart, The Guns of the South, and How Few Remain (winner of the Sidewise Award for Best Novel); the Hot War books (Bombs Away and… More about Harry Turtledove

 Mass Market Paperback

 Published by Del Rey Jul 12, 1987| 432 Pages| 4-3/16 x 6-7/8| ISBN 9780345330697